ashkanvg/cuJSON/paper_reproduced/scripts/README.md

 ## General Notes:

 - All scripts assume you have the necessary dependencies installed.
-- For `GPJSON` after you install the required library files, you have to add your keys in the scripts: `scripts/run_gpjson_fig11.sh` and `scripts/run_gpjson_fig12.sh`.
+- For `gpjson` after you install the required library files, you have to add your keys in the scripts: `scripts/run_gpjson_fig11.sh` and `scripts/run_gpjson_fig12.sh`.
 - The `scripts/results` folder will contain all output files, categorized by method and csvs.
 - For specific modifications or troubleshooting, refer to the individual script files, or readme of each relarted works for more details.
 - Make sure to download all the datasets can be downloaded from https://drive.google.com/drive/folders/1PkDEy0zWOkVREfL7VuINI-m9wJe45P2Q?usp=sharing and placed into the `dataset` folder. `scabality` folder must place exactly like what it is in the `dataset` folder for proper experiment.